 In fact, some pro-ana and pro-mia social media profiles and sites may at the same time contain content that acknowledges the destructive reality of eating disorders, or even shows a desire to recover.
 This might seem like a contradiction, but eating disorders are highly complex mental illnesses.
 It’s very common for someone to have complicated feelings about their illness and about recovery.
 You may be experiencing these feelings yourself, in which case finding a positive space online that focuses on encouraging people to look after their wellbeing and develop a healthy relationship with food again is a good way to explore these feelings.

 We know that part of the reason pro-ana and pro-mia content appeals to people who experience disordered eating is that it is a space where they feel understood.
-Our support groups, message boards, and Twitter and Instagram support are available every day as an alternative, offering this sense of understanding and community, where people can speak with others who are going through similar experiences, in a positive way.
+Our support groups and Twitter and Instagram support are available every day as an alternative, offering this sense of understanding and community, where people can speak with others who are going through similar experiences, in a positive way.

 Yes.
 It may not always be intentional, but pro-ana and pro-mia content is dangerous to those who may be vulnerable to developing an eating disorder, or who are already ill.
 It can make people feel more negative about themselves, stir up damaging feelings of competitiveness, and push people into setting unhealthy goals and rules for themselves.
 It tells people that they are carrying out behaviour that is harming them by choice, rather than because they are ill.
 All of this can lead to the illness becoming more ingrained and harder to break away from.

 Pro-recovery sites and social media are positive spaces where people who would like to talk to others who are experiencing similar thoughts and feelings can do so in a way that provides mutual support and encouragement.
 Everyone, whether they have an eating disorder or not, deserves a nurturing, caring environment, including online.
-If you’re considering visiting pro-ana or pro-mia sites, we encourage you to try out our support groups and message boards instead – some of the people there might have experiences you relate to.
+If you’re considering visiting pro-ana or pro-mia sites, we encourage you to try out our support groups instead – some of the people there might have experiences you relate to.

 While we encourage efforts to help people avoid pro-ana content, we don’t believe that making it illegal, and therefore criminalising those who post it, is the best approach to this.